larkin1/Brian-V2/README.md

  - ChatGPT chat (BrAIn)
 ### General:
  - Back-and-forth chatting. (eg the bot asks "are you sure you want to procede?")
- - Make my own whatsapp api so i can actually have control over it
  - Get a virtual phone number so it doesnt run on my personal number
  - Put it on a server
  - Subscription tiers